Find Affordable College Courses

 Pittsburgh, PA

 Our analysis found Carnegie Mellon University to be the most popular school for mechanical engineering students who want to pursue a master’s degree in Pennsylvania.
-Located in the city of Pittsburgh, Carnegie Mellon is a private not-for-profit school with a fairly large student population.
+Located in the large city of Pittsburgh, Carnegie Mellon is a private not-for-profit college with a large student population.

 About 27% of the students majoring in ME at the school are women while 73% are male.